Shane32/PostGrid/README.md

 [![NuGet](https://img.shields.io/nuget/v/Shane32.PostGrid.svg)](https://www.nuget.org/packages/Shane32.PostGrid) [![Coverage Status](https://coveralls.io/repos/github/Shane32/PostGrid/badge.svg?branch=master)](https://coveralls.io/github/Shane32/PostGrid?branch=master)

 This is a SDK for the PostGrid API.
 It is not endorsed or maintained by PostGrid.
+This implementation contains code to access the following parts of the PostGrid API:

+- Contacts
+- BankAccounts (for US banks)
+- Checks

+It also has an optional retry mechanism for rate-limited requests and supports NativeAOT.

 ## Installation